3cb/ssc/README.md

 ## Work Left To Do

-Convert OpenStack and ClosedStack to `map[*Socket]bool` to enable usage for client side websocket connections -- move url slice to config object for NewSocketPool().
+Add update of closing time inside Control() method

+Make websocket connections concurrent -- add mtx to prevent data race

+Add auto reconnect feature -- requires sync.Mutex field in SocketPool type to prevent data race

-ssc.Add() method which allows caller to add individual websocket connection after pool has already been created.
+ssc.AddSocket() method which allows caller to add individual websocket connection after pool has already been created.

-ssc.Remove() method which allows caller to remove individual websocket connection by sending shutdown signal through channel.
+ssc.RemoveSocket() method which allows caller to remove individual websocket connection by sending shutdown signal through channel and removing connection from both Stacks.

+ssc.ShutdownSocket() method will close websocket connection but will leave it in the pool and merely move from OpenStack to ClosedStack